-It is vegan, gluten free and absolutely addictive, packed with veggies and my favourite spices!
-I tasted it for the first time, at central London, in a famous organic store close to central big university, where every day around noon a big vegan, gluten free buffet is set up with hot and cold choices.
-Since then, every time i visit my daughter, I get into the queue among students, professors, residents, to eat my favourite salad in a small or big bowl.
+It is vegan, gluten-free and absolutely addictive, packed with veggies and my favourite spices!
+I tasted it for the first time, at central London, in a famous organic store close to a central big university, where every day around noon a big vegan, gluten-free buffet is set up with hot and cold choices.
+Since then, every time I visit my daughter, I get into the queue among students, professors, residents, to eat my favourite salad in a small or big bowl.
 When I asked them the recipe, oh yes, they gave it to me without any hesitation.
 How nice sharing is: recipes, experiences, knowledge, feelings!!

 You will need: (for 2 hungry persons)